Huclark/simple_shell/README.md

 - `write` (man 2 write)

 ## Prerequisites
-The only prerquisite is to clone this repo.
+The only prerequisite is to clone this repo.
 However, you need a good understanding of the following:
 - [Pointers & Arrays]
 - [Structures & Typedef]
 - [Function Pointers]